-- Medical care rendered by a home health aide or nurse's assistant under the direct supervision of a registered nurse. - Physical therapy, occupational therapy, speech therapy, social service guidance and nutritional guidance provided by a home health care agency. - Hospital services and supplies related to the injury or illness which required or would have required the hospital confinement and would normally be provided by the hospital.
+- Medical care rendered by a home health aide or nurse's assistant under the direct supervision of a registered nurse. - Medical supplies other than drugs and medicines requiring a written prescription from a physician. - Rental of medical equipment not to exceed purchase price. - Physical therapy, occupational therapy, speech therapy,

+- social service guidance and nutritional guidance provided by a home health care agency. - Hospital services and supplies related to the injury or illness which required or would have required the hospital confinement and would normally be provided by the hospital.

-Meals, general housekeeping services, transportation, comfort items and custodial care are not covered.
+Meals, general housekeeping services and custodial care are not covered.